GuoliangLi-HZAU/ChIA-PET_Tool_V3/README.md

     file, please specify the value of this variable as “null” instead.
 Default: null.
     --PVALUE_CUTOFF_INTERACTION: specifies p-value to filter false positive interactions.
 Default:0.05.

 Especially, the directories of data should be set properly to make sure that the programs could run smoothly.
 ChIA-PET Tool V3 will create a folder named by `OUTPUT_PREFIX` in the `OUTPUT_DIRECTORY`.
 The default value of `OUTPUT_DIRECTORY` is in the master folder “`ChIA-PET_Tool_V3/`”, and `OUTPUT_PREFIX` is “out”.
-Examples of `CHROM_SIZE_INFO` and `CYTOBAND_DATA` are both in the master folder “`ChIA-PET_Tool_V3/chromInfo/`”.
+Linker files are in the folder "`ChIA-PET_Tool_V3/linker`".
+Examples of `CHROM_SIZE_INFO` and `CYTOBAND_DATA` are both in the folder “`ChIA-PET_Tool_V3/chromInfo/`”.
 We recommend users to select one or create a new one in that folder.

 The results will be visualized by a HTML file which is in the output folder “`OUTPUT_DIRECTORY/OUTPUT_PREFIX/OUTPUT_PREFIX.ChIA-PET_Report`”.